Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-And the time spent between you and your child while breastfeeding or chestfeeding can be one of the most intimate experiences.
+And the time spent between you and your child while breastfeeding can be one of the most intimate experiences.
 In addition to bonding, you’re providing vital nutrients for your child’s growth and development.

 But there isn’t a one-size-fits-all way of breastfeeding your child.
 The best breastfeeding positions are the ones that work for you and your baby.